davidlin006811/myparrotchat/README.md

 # myparrotchat
 ![capture3a](https://user-images.githubusercontent.com/22565449/29981355-6a983fca-8f1b-11e7-9994-d98625e55f92.PNG)
 ### A web chat
-### A self-hosted chat app built with Node.js, Javascript, JQuery, Mongodb, Mongoose, Socket.io, Webrtc, CSS, Bootstrap, JSON, AJAX, and HTML
+### A self-hosted chat app built with Node.js framework, Javascript, JQuery, Mongodb, Mongoose, Socket.io, Webrtc, CSS, Bootstrap, JSON, AJAX, HTML and MVC architecture.
+### Not like Facebook or Twitter, this web application is not a social media, but a communication tool.
+If you want to find someone, you need to know his/her username or the group he/she has joined, not his/her name.
+That means someone you want to chat with must be that one you know in reality.
+It ensures the chat is safe and will not cause some negative consequence.
 ![capture_chat1](https://user-images.githubusercontent.com/22565449/30354466-b9309ba4-97fa-11e7-815c-0a46c94c5c52.PNG)

 ### Features